 "Quiet, missies!" he hissed.
 "Cursed pirates sail these waters.
 D'ye want to call 'em down on us?"
 Alice and Elizabeth stared at the sailor wide-eyed, though for different reasons.
 Elizabeth was clearly scared while Alice was curious and wanting to hear more of these pirates.

 "Mr. Gibbs," a loud, authoritative voice called out.
-Lydia turned to see Captain James Norrington approaching.
+Lydia turned to see Lieutenant James Norrington approaching.
 Behind him was her father, Governor Weatherby Swann with Lydia's ten-year-old sister Katherine "Kitty" Swann.
 "That will do," Norrington continued.

 "She was singing about pirates!"
 Gibbs snapped.
 "Bad luck to be singing about pirates with us mired in this unnatural fog- mark my words."

 "Consider them marked," Norrington coolly responded.
 "On your way."
 Gibbs nodded and muttered to himself as he walked past Lydia, not even acknowledging that she was there.

 "I think it would be exciting to meet a pirate," Alice piped.
 Norrington looked down at the little girl with extreme distaste.
 It was no secret that Alice got on the Lieutenant's nerves.
 She and Kitty kept pulling little jokes on the crew during their voyage, and they still had a week left.